johnmathews/johnmathews.is/README.md

 Then go to localhost:3000

-## How to create a new blog post or snippet

-1. Run `:Mp name-of-markdown-file`
-2. In neovim, use the `meta` snippet to generate the frontmatter.

 ## Deploy and publish

 1. Push to `main`.
 If you push to another branch the deploy will be built but it won't be